rufusmai/rufusmai.com/README.md

 to allow easy reactive translations on the whole site.

 This site can be installed and used offline using the built in service worker from the [@nuxt/pwa](https://pwa.nuxtjs.org/) module.
-Just click `Install` on the right navbar.
+Just click `Install` on the left navbar.
 This button appears if your browser thinks you might want to install this PWA.

 As a small easter egg you can test the Oauth2 login of my project [OneGaming](https://id.onegaming.group) right on the projects page.